Bart takes a selfie with a student

 Dropping Courses

-Courses dropped through the first two weeks classes in both the fall and spring semesters and through the 10th day of classes in the summer session will not be recorded on a transcript.
-After the 20th day of classes in the fall and spring semesters and the 10th day of classes in the summer session, a "W" will be recorded for courses dropped officially.
-Final drop dates are published in bulletins, Student Handbooks and the Enrollment Services Office.
-Change-of-Schedule forms may be picked up from the Admissions Office, Enrollment Services Office, Advisement Center, or from advisors.
-Students are responsible for dropping classes and are required to visit with instructors or an advisor before dropping classes.
+Full semester courses dropped in the first 10 days of the semester for both the fall and spring semesters and through the 3rd day of classes in the summer session will not be recorded on a transcript.
+After the course is 25% completed in the fall, spring, and summer session, a "W" will be recorded for courses dropped officially.
+Final drop dates are available on the Barton website.
+Change-of-Schedule forms may be picked up from the Enrollment Services Office, Advisement Center, or from advisors.
+Degree seeking students are required to visit with an advisor before dropping a course.
+Courses delivery methods and locations will have various add/drop dates according to the session dates.

 Course (Drop Date)